apache/causeway/adocs/documentation/README.md

 Build and Review (using Maven)
 -----------------------

-To build the documentation locally prior to release, use:
+To (re)build the documentation locally prior to release, use:

-    mvn site
+    mvn clean compile

 The site will be generated at `target/site/index.html`.